 N 46°38'25.9" W 83°25'23.7"

-The Aubinadong is a tributary to the Mississagi River and a Provincial Park.
+The Aubinadong is a tributary to the Mississagi River and a Non-Operating Provincial Park.
 Originally, I was driving up highway 129, between Thessalon and Chapleau.
 A beautiful stretch of highway written about in motorcycle magazines and spoken of by other travellers.
-Like another highway 129 this is Ontario’s own dragons tail.
-It’s such an awesome ride that two of Algoma’s preplanned motorcycle touring routes, The Grand Algoma and the Island North Tour and is a destination all to itself.
-I was heading to Aubrey Falls, another unmaintained provincial park farther along and apparently quite a party place.
+Like another famous highway 129 this is Ontario’s very own dragons tail.
+It’s such an awesome ride that its part of two of Algoma’s preplanned motorcycle touring routes, The Grand Algoma and the Island North Tour and is a destination all to itself.
+I was heading to Aubrey Falls, another unmaintained Provincial Park farther along and apparently quite a party place.
 Initially, I just pulled in because I was tired and needed a nap, but I was enthralled with the beautiful camp site I’d found and this new location right next to this shallow, rocky dark water river.
 I’m really not much of a partier anyway, so camping here was my new plan.
 All the other travellers I met there were transient, not staying more than a single night and gone in the morning.
 I’m sure the crazy storms we had were influencing their decision making, but I was there about a week and a half, until food and water got low.
-My campsites all seemed to hold up.
+My campsites all seemed to hold up to the weather.
 The river is a winding casual downstream kayak ride with islands strewn randomly.
 I tried my luck fishing here, but the end result was I lost a lure and a caterpillar drowned.
-My first time fishing, I’d just bought a rod and licence with youtube as my teacher.
-Riding my bicycle up and down the highway exploring, I was truly dismayed by the incredible amount of plastic bottles that have collected in the gutters on either side.
+My first time fishing on one of my trips, I’d just bought a rod and licence with Youtube as my teacher.
+Riding my bicycle up and down the highway exploring, I was truly dismayed by the incredible amount of plastic bottles that have collected in the gutters on either side, tossed by passing motorists.
 Some people’s children.
 I had to turn a blind eye to enjoy the rest of the beauty round me.
 There was a shit ton of that, so I basked in it.
-The highway is so lightly traveled its a comfortable, safe ride.
+The highway is so lightly traveled by vehicles it’s a comfortable, safe ride with the occasional wave of greeting from the cars.

 © sleeping under the stars 2021